gourab98/gourab98.github.io/_pages/about.md

 📊 My research interests are in Computer & Cyber Security, Privacy, Self-sovereign Identity.

-📚 Looking for PhD opportunities in CS for Spring or Fall '25.
+📚 Looking for PhD opportunities in CS for Fall '25.

 # 🙋‍♂️ More About Me
 I am passionate about writing code, experimenting with new technologies, and tackling challenging tasks.
 My interests span several cutting-edge areas, including security, self-sovereign identity (SSI) and identity management, machine learning, and virtual/augmented reality.
 Over the years, I have had the opportunity to develop a range of interesting and innovative projects.
 I am always eager to learn more and push the boundaries of what is possible with technology.